Peace Cup: History and format

-Since 2003, the Peace Cup is being held every two years, the Sunmoon Peace Football Foundation invites football clubs from various nations.
-South Korea's Seongnam Ilhwa Chunma participates in every tournament as both the club and foundation are sponsored by the same organization, the Unification Church.
+In October 2012, it was announced that the Peace Cup will no longer be held, following the death of Unification Church founder Sun Myung Moon.

+Format

-From 2003 to 2007, the Peace Cup was played between eight clubs, divided into two groups of four teams.
+From 2003 to 2007, the Peace Cup was played between 8 clubs, divided into two groups of 4 teams.

 The winner of each group qualified for the final, which was played in a single match.

-2009 Peace Cup Andalucia was held in Spain, and 12 teams participated in the competition.
+The first three competitions were held in South Korea, and the 2009 version was held in Madrid and Andalusia, Spain with 12 teams participating.

 The fifth competition took place again in South Korea in July 2012, and four teams which had South Korean players entered.

-In October 2012, it was announced that the Peace Cup will no longer be held, following the death of Unification Church founder Sun Myung Moon.
+Participants

+South Korea's Seongnam Ilhwa Chunma participated in every tournament as the club is sponsored by the Unification Church.

+Previous winners were PSV, Tottenham Hotspur, Lyon, Aston Villa, and Hamburger SV, who were the final champions.

 Prize

 From 2003 to 2007, the prize money of the tournament was approximately €2 million for the winning team, and €500,000 for the runners-up.